 $50,000 or more

-You may be able to get your Installment Agreement by applying online or through the mail.
+You may be able to get your Installment Agreement by applying online.

 State of North Carolina Offer in Compromise